Healthy Taco Casserole

 • Lettuce: A layer of freshly chopped lettuce adds some nice crunch and breaks up the heaviness of the rest of the dish.

-• Avocado or guacamole: It's hard for me to eat a taco without avocado so always add some chopped avocado or dollops of guacamole.
+• Avocado or guacamole: It's hard for me to eat a taco without avocado, so I always add some chopped avocado or dollops of guacamole.

 • Black olives: For a salty element that will make you think of nachos, add some sliced black olives.

-• Red onions: For some crunch, add some diced red onions.
+• Red onions: For some crunch, add some diced red onions or pickled red onions if you like them sweeter!

 • Sour cream or Greek yogurt: For a creamy element, add dollops of light sour cream or plain Greek yogurt.